Chief minister (India)

 In India, a chief minister is the elected head of government of each state out of the 28 states and sometimes a union territory (UT).
 Currently, only the UTs of Delhi, Jammu and Kashmir and Puducherry have serving chief ministers.
 According to the Constitution of India, the governor is a state's head, but de facto executive authority rests with the chief minister.

 Following elections to the State legislative assembly or Vidhan Sabha in a state, the state's governor usually invites the party (or coalition) with a majority of seats to form the government.
 The governor appoints and swears in the chief minister, whose council of ministers are collectively responsible to the assembly.
 Based on the Westminster system, given that they retain the confidence of the assembly, the chief minister's term can last for the length of the assembly's life, a maximum of five years.
 There are no limits to the number of terms that the chief minister can serve.
 A chief minister heads a state government's council of ministers and can be deputised in that role by a deputy chief minister.
 The chief minister generally selects the chief secretary and can also allot departments to the cabinet ministers of their state and ministers of state.
 They also direct the chief secretary to transfer, suspend, or promote officers of their state.

-Selection process
+The chief minister usually serves as the leader of the house in the respective legislative assembly.
+(Note: Except in Tamil Nadu, where K. A. Sengottaiyan serves as the leader of the house whereas C. Joseph Vijay is the chief minister.)